altescy/hey/README.md

     base_url: http://localhost:1234/v1  # Base URL for the API
     api_key: not-needed                 # API key
     model: local-model                  # Model to use for this profile

-  ollama:
-    base_url: http://localhost:11434    # Another base URL for a different API
-    model: llama2                       # Different model for this profile
 ```